forestgrape/coronavirus/covid19.md

   * symptoms of a common cold: Runny nose, headache, sore throat, upper cough

+## Fatality Rate
+[in work]
+The death rate depends on many factors and varies considerably.
+### Measure Method
+The death rate depends on how a Covid-19 infection is defined and measured: E.g. not to all infection in the upper respiratory tract the body responds with antibodies or only antibodies of a specific type.
+On the other hand a lower respiratory tract infection may yield antibodies but be negative at a single PCR for the upper respiratory tract.
+### Estimates
+[in work]
+* John Ioannidis inferred the death rate from seroprevalence data across the world.
+Results:
+  * 0.27% is the median COVID-19 infection fatality rate   (0.23% if corrected for the number of antibody types tested (immunoglobin, IgG, IgM, IgA))
+  * 0.09% in locations with COVID-19 population mortality rates less than the global average (< 118 deaths/million)
+  * 0.20% in locations with 118–500 COVID-19 deaths/million people
+  * 0.57% in locations with > 500 COVID-19 deaths/million people
+  * 0.05% corrected median for people younger than 70 years

 ## Infection Tropism
 How a virus infection behaves is an interplay of host factors including the host immune system, the behavior of the virus and environmental factors.